KSEHano/BSc-Thesis/Thesis.md

 - Demographics some more

 \subsubsection{Experiment}

 The experiment was done by the participants remotely and without supervision.
 Each participant received an e-mail with a link to the study.
 They were then given 50 source sentences with 5 translations for German and 4 four Czech this included all MT as well as the human translation.
 In each question they were given the source sentence and all translations.
 They were then asked to rate the quality of the translation on a 5 point Likert scale from "strongly agree" to "strongly disagree".
 At the beginning of the study they were instructed to select "strongly agree" if the translation was perfect and "strongly disagree" if the sentence needed a complete new translation.
-These sentences were presented to the participants in a random order different for each participant the order of the translators was randomised as well.
+These sentences were presented to the participants in a random order different for each participant the order of the translators was randomized as well.
 Following these questions were the general questions about demographics and the personal use of MT in their normal translation process.
 Such as the frequency and extend of use of MTs.
 The expected time for answering the questions was about 40 Minutes in both languages.

-- How the evaluation was done
+- examples study

+For the evaluation the average was calculated over all candidates for each question and then the average for each translator was calculated.
+The BLEU score was newly calculated on the study questions with the human translation as a reference and all possible translations including the human translation as hypotheses.
+This was important to be able to calculate the correlation between the human and machine evaluation.

 \section{Results}

 In this section I will first present the results of the BLEU study, then the results of the Translator study and finally compare the results to each other.

 \subsection{BLEU}